joedj/ftpii/branches/0.0.16_dkppc16/README.txt

  - multiple data connections for single client (?)
  - ABOR, STAT, HELP, FEAT
  - mem card slots, NAND, dvd
- - sd gecko (support is here but disabled in libfat)
  - eliminate die() where possible
  - SITE LOAD (load a .dol or .elf)
- - use SO_REUSEADDR ?
  - nice UI ;-)